What Is Trypophobia?

-Since then, it has popped up on social networks and blogs.
-It's one of many quirky fears of harmless things -- like chaetophobia, a fear of hair, or microphobia, a fear of small things.
+It's one of many fears of harmless things, like chaetophobia, a fear of hair, or microphobia, a fear of small things.

-People with trypophobia have an intense physical and emotional reaction whenever they see patterns made up of holes.
-The bigger the cluster of circles, the more uncomfortable trypophobes feel.
+People with trypophobia have a strong physical and emotional reaction whenever they see patterns made up of holes or spots.
+The bigger the cluster of circles, the more uncomfortable they feel.

-True phobias need to cause enough fear and worry to interfere with a person's normal routine, according to the American Psychiatric Association (APA).
-Trypophobia doesn't qualify.
+True phobias are those that cause enough fear and worry to interfere with your everyday routine, according to the American Psychiatric Association (APA).
+Trypophobia doesn't meet that standard.

-The APA does not officially recognize this disorder in its Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) -- a large volume of all known mental illnesses and their symptoms.
+The APA doesn’t officially recognize this disorder in its Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), a large volume of all known mental illnesses and their symptoms.
 Experts say trypophobia is more likely disgust than fear.

 The symptoms of trypophobia look a lot like a panic attack.
-The sight of holes can trigger things like:
+You might have: